Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 How Kale Microgreens are Grown May Impact Nutrient Levels

-Recent research has found that kale (as well as broccoli) microgreens as grown on windowsills of many homes or with artificial light are high in phytochemicals—yet the levels varied significantly between the two growing environments.
+Recent research has found that kale (as well as broccoli) microgreens grown on windowsills of many homes or with artificial light are high in phytochemicals—yet the levels varied significantly between the two growing environments.

 Even though kale microgreens can be grown in indirect sunlight, you will find elevated amounts of phytonutrients and greater nutritional value in young microgreens grown under LED shop lights or a grow light.